 Wells Street’s broad sidewalks host a wide and growing variety of eating and drinking establishments.

 Just east along Division St is another strip of bars and restaurants.
 Head a block south on State St toward Rush St and the dining and nightlife scene intensifies even further.

 Transportation.
 Public transportation is excellent.
 The Division Street Red Line stop is two short blocks from the building for quick connections to the Loop and Wrigley Field.

 North / south and east / west CTA bus routesare a block from 1225.

 Cross-town access to I-90/94 on Division St can be time-consuming, but southbound travelers may save time by heading for the Ontario St on-ramp.

-You might also consider condos for rent in nearby buildings – they’re occasionally available at sharply lower rents than you’ll find in the rental buildings, in part because they don’t offer comparable amenities packages.
+You might also consider condos for rent in nearby buildings – they’re occasionally available at lower rents than you’ll find in the rental buildings, in part because they don’t offer comparable amenities packages.

 Share your take on The Scott Residences

 If you’ve lived at or visited The Scott Residences, and are not a real estate agent, add your thoughts in a comment.
 Comments are moderated, and commercial messages are not allowed.